 Trill Hub is a handy breakout board that provides a single point of connection for all your Trill sensors (and other I2C devices).

-Trill Hub includes 5 grove-to-grove cables so you can securely hook up your Trill sensors, and then connect it to your board for a reliable, hassle-free connection.
-We’ve also included 6 sets of open solder pads on Trill Hub so you can also connect other I2C devices in your project that don’t use grove connections.
+Trill Hub includes 5 QWIIC-to-QWIIC cables so you can securely hook up your Trill sensors, and then connect it to your board for a reliable, hassle-free connection.
+We’ve also included 6 sets of open solder pads on Trill Hub so you can also connect other I2C devices in your project that don’t use QWIIC connections.
 Trill Hub also includes on-board pull-up resistors for the I2C lines, in case your board requires it (like some versions of Teensy), so no extra parts are needed for your setup.

 To find out more about the I2C communication protocol and about using multiple Trill sensors together have a look at our all about I2C guide.